BrenoCPimenta/Java-CRUD/README.md

     - A Method 'getGeneratedId' to see the ID of the recent added plant.
     - A Method 'savePlant' to add or update.
     - A Method 'deletePlant'.

+  * Now will be the greater **TEST**, new method on _StepByStep_ called: testCreateUpdateDeletePlantDAO()
+    - We will create a plant object;
+    - Save it in the table (DataBase);
+    - Search for it on the DataBase, to see if it worked;
+    - Verify the AutoIncremented id;
+    - Then update this plant we added with another name and verify;
+    - For last, we will delete the plant, and verify if it worked again;

   * Our last class will be **GardenService**, since its not a good practice to access directily the DAO layer, we will use this class.